hoangsonww/PetSwipe-Match-App/README.md

    ```

 This will create all the necessary AWS resources for the app, including RDS, S3, ECS, ECR, IAM roles, and more.

+> [!CAUTION]
+> Make sure you have the necessary permissions to create and manage AWS resources.
+Review the Terraform scripts before applying them to avoid any unintended changes.

+### Vault, Consul, Nomad

+For managing secrets and service discovery, we use **HashiCorp Vault**, **Consul**, and **Nomad**.
+These tools help us securely store sensitive information, manage configurations, and orchestrate our services.

+These tools provide:

+- **Secure secret storage & dynamic secret issuance** (Vault)
+- **Encryption-as-a-Service & audit logging** (Vault)
+- **Distributed service discovery & health checking** (Consul)
+- **Centralized key/value configuration store** (Consul)
+- **Identity-based service mesh (mTLS) for secure service-to-service communication** (Consul)
+- **Flexible, multi-region workload orchestration & scheduling** (Nomad)
+- **Rolling upgrades, canary deployments & autoscaling** (Nomad)
+- **Support for containers, VMs & standalone binaries** (Nomad)

+These tools are optional but recommended for larger, more complex deployments.
+They can be set up using Terraform as well.

+> [!NOTE]
+> If you are not familiar with these tools, you can skip this section for now.
+The app can run without them, but they provide additional security and flexibility for production deployments.

+### Ansible

+For managing the deployment and configuration of the app, we also use **Ansible**.
+Ansible playbooks are used to automate tasks such as:

+- **Provisioning AWS infrastructure**
+  Create or update RDS instances, S3 buckets (static + uploads), ECR repositories, Application Load Balancer & Target Group, ECS clusters and services.

+- **Building & deploying containers**
+  Build, tag and push backend and frontend Docker images to ECR, then trigger zero-downtime rolling updates of your Fargate service.

+- **Configuring frontend hosting**
+  Sync Next.js static build to S3 and invalidate CloudFront distributions for instant cache busting.

+- **Managing application configuration**
+  Template out and distribute environment variables, secrets (via AWS Secrets Manager or HashiCorp Vault), and config files to running services.

+- **Database migrations & backups**
+  Run schema migrations on PostgreSQL (via TypeORM) and schedule or trigger automated backups and snapshots.

+- **Lifecycle & housekeeping**
+  Apply S3 lifecycle rules (e.g. purge old uploads), rotate credentials, and clean up unused resources.

+- **Service discovery & secrets bootstrap**
+  (If using HashiCorp stack) Bootstrap or update Consul/Nomad clusters, deploy Vault auto-unseal configuration, and distribute ACL tokens.

+- **OS & user management**
+  Install OS packages, manage system users, SSH keys, and security hardening on any EC2 hosts you might run.

+- **CI/CD integration**
+  Hook into GitHub Actions workflows to run Ansible playbooks on push or merge, ensuring every change is tested and deployed automatically.

+> [!CAUTION]
+> Remember to set up your AWS credentials and permissions correctly before running any Ansible playbooks.
+Ensure that the IAM user/role has the necessary permissions to create and manage the resources defined in your playbooks.

+> [!TIP]
+> For more information on how to use Ansible with AWS, check out the [ansible/README.md](ansible/README.md) file and the [Ansible AWS documentation](https://docs.ansible.com/ansible/latest/collections/amazon/aws/index.html).

+#### Important Notes

+> [!WARNING]
+> NEVER store sensitive information (like AWS credentials, database passwords, etc.) directly in your Ansible playbooks or inventory files.
+Use Ansible Vault or environment variables to securely manage secrets.
+Also, NEVER commit your `.env` files or any sensitive configuration files to version control!

 ---